cristian-kaznovsky/cristian-kaznovsky/README.md

 Hi 👋 I'm Cristian.
-Programming has been a part of my journey since I was 14 years old. <br /> Starting with problems similar to those on leetcode to more creative ones (mazes, towers of hanoi, sorting).
+Programming has been a part of my journey since I was 14 years old. <br /> Starting with problems similar to those on leetcode to more creative ones (mazes, towers of hanoi, sorting, etc.).
 <br /> It was rewarding to find the correct solution but I knew my design and creativity side were not contributing much to those problems. <br />

 In highschool I discovered frontend development and was instantly hooked.
 Building visually appealing websites and using my creative side was enjoyable.